BASEBALL CARDS OF 1976

 The 1976 set is also notable for several rookie cards that would go on to have tremendous value, including George Brett’s, Eddie Murray’s, Dave Parker’s, and Bruce Sutter’s.
 The biggest rookie card in the set by far was a New York Yankees outfielder by the name of Thurman Munson, who would have a stellar career as the Yankees captain and team leader.
 Munson rookies from 1976 regularly sell for well over $1000 in top grades due to his importance to Yankees history and untimely passing in a plane crash in 1979.

-Read also: SCORE BASEBALL CARDS 1993
+Read also: BASEBALL CARDS IN THE 80s

 Beyond rookie cards, the 1976 Topps set also featured several exciting active players.
 Reggie Jackson’s card showed him in his first season with the Baltimore Orioles after departing Oakland.
 “The Straw That Stirs The Drink” would cement his superstar status with monster postseason performances for the Yankees in 1977 and 1978.
 Future Hall of Famers like Nolan Ryan, Carlton Fisk, and Mike Schmidt also had noteworthy cards as they began entering their primes.